fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/federal_accounts/federal_account_id/available_program_activity.md

 # List of Available Program Activities [/api/v2/federal_accounts/{federal_account_id}/available_program_activity]

-This endpoint supports the Federal Account page and allow for listing all Program Activities under the Federal Account.
+This endpoint supports the Federal Account page and allow for listing all Program Activities with activity by the Federal Account.

 ## GET